ckormanyos/pi-crunch-metal/README.md

 # pi-crunch-metal

-Computes a million digits of pi on selected bare-metal microcontroller systems.
+pi-crunch-metal computes a million digits of pi on a bare-metal RaspberryPi(R)-Zero (and other systems).

 This fascinating, educational and fun project combines the domain of high-performance numerical computing with the raw simplicity of